-Perfect for the holidays, this Chocolate Peppermint Stick Ice Cream is festive in color and loaded with peppermint candy.
+Chocolate Peppermint Stick Ice Cream - this festive frozen treat is pink and minty and studded with peppermint candy.

 Christmas season is in full swing.
 Black Friday and Cyber Monday have passed.
 Christmas movie marathons are on tv, holiday music is playing, and decorations are on display.
 So in that spirit, I have to share this recipe for our family's favorite Christmas ice cream - Chocolate Peppermint Stick Ice Cream.